rcoli/spring-boot-jenkins/README.md

 - delete the files of the previous deploy
 - copy the files to deploy location
 - start application with nohup command, java - jar
-- start listening to the server log until it reaches an specific instruction.
+- start listening to the server log until it reaches a specific instruction.

 Finally you have to do some adjustments to your job on Jenkins to avoid the default tree killing process.
 Just add this instruction before calling the sh: BUILD_ID=dontKillMe /path/to/my/script.sh (FIGURE 3)